FrzAdli/SwiftCare/README.md

 #### Open in Android Studio
 1. Open Android Studio.
-2. Select "Open an Existing Android Studio Project" if you clone/download ZIP Select the downloaded project directory.
+2. Select "Open an Existing Android Studio Project" if you clone/download ZIP.
+   Select the downloaded project directory.
 3. If forked, then select "Get from VCS" and select the repository (make sure Android Studio is connected to your GitHub)
 4. Wait until Android Studio completes the sync and builds the project.